 Researchers are thinking of further exploiting the depths of the Earth by tapping into the …..
 Magma!
 Magma is in fact molten material from the Earth’s core.
 For so-called volcanic countries, it is a source of energy with a very high and more concentrated potential than simple geothermal energy.

-Solar energy
+Solar Energy

 Solar energy is the energy supplied by the Sun.
 Generally speaking, solar energy is produced by the sun’s rays.
 There are different ways of using this energy.
-Currently, photovoltaic solar energy is the best known.
+At present, photovoltaic solar energy is the best known.
 Photovoltaic energy produces electricity and only electricity from solar radiation.
 Another means of harnessing solar energy is thermal energy, the principle of which is to produce and supply hot water using the sun’s rays.

 However, there is a means of exploitation that combines these two: hybrid.
 Hybrid technology consists of simultaneously producing electricity and hot water using solar resources.
 Currently, aHTech’s hybrid technology is the most advanced on the market and offers the highest rate of profitability and efficiency on the market: 89% efficiency.